Request a Quote

-Day 1 – Arrival at Entebbe International Airport and Hotel Transfer
+Day 1 – Arrival at Entebbe International Airport and hotel transfer

 Upon arrival at the airport, staff from Jungle Escape Africa shall warmly receive you and transfer you to the hotel for your relaxation after a long flight and overnight stay.
 You shall be briefed about the next day’s program and the set off time, which can be adjustable or fixed.

-Day 2 – Sezibwa falls Cultural site, Source of the Nile tour in Jinja.
+Day 2 – Sezibwa falls cultural site, Source of the Nile tour in Jinja

-We are to start the day after breakfast at the hotel and our first visit shall be to the Sezibwa falls site, located a few metres off the Kampala-Jinja highway.
+We are to start the day after breakfast at the hotel and our first visit shall be to the Sezibwa falls site, located a few meters off the Kampala-Jinja highway.
 It has an interesting cultural legend that shall be shared by one of the site guides as you marvel at the beautiful waterfalls.
 Sezibwa cultural tales are basically connected to the Baganda, one of the dominant tribes in Uganda.
 Drive to Jinja for the source of the Nile River tour.
 Here you will ride on the boat to see the spot believed to be the start of the Nile’s 3 months journey to the Mediterranean Sea.
 Jinja is home to majorly the Basoga tribe and much of their culture shall be shared during this boat ride.
 After lunch in Jinja, we shall drive to Mbale through Palisa.
 Mbale is a town for the Bamasaba tribe living at the slopes of Mountain Elgon and are known for circumcision of men among other practices in their culture.

 Day 3 – Sipi falls tour and Sebei people in Kapchorwa.

 We shall leave Mbale town early morning and drive to Kapchorwa, the home of Sipi Falls and the Sebei people who are known for circumcision of women.
 The hike/walk to the waterfalls will be an interesting one since the site guides are Sebei who take much pleasure in sharing their culture as they take visitors around these 3 amazing waterfalls.
-After lunch in the afternoon, we shall engage in another interesting activity called the Coffee tour where apart from getting to know how coffee was introduced in Uganda from Ethiopia and how it became part of many cultures, we shall have a hands-on experience in the stages involved in local coffee production, processing upto consumption stage.
+After lunch in the afternoon, we shall engage in another interesting activity called the Coffee tour where apart from getting to know how coffee was introduced in Uganda from Ethiopia and how it became part of many cultures, we shall have a hands-on experience in the stages involved in local coffee production, processing up to consumption stage.
 Evening cultural entertainment by the Sabiny people.

-Day 4 – Sipi falls – Nyero Rock Paintings.
+Day 4 – Sipi falls – Nyero Rock Paintings

 From this Sabinyi land after our breakfast, we shall have a scenic drive with views of Kapchorwa hills and Mount Elgon ranges to the relatively flat lands of Teso where the Nyero Rock Paintings site is located.
 Nyero Rock Paintings are one of the oldest stone age sites in Africa.
 It is of great historical and cultural significance to not only the Iteso, the dominant tribe in the area, but also to the Batwa people whom we shall meet during some of the last days of the trip.